 - Both Hootsuite and Buffer are about the same.
 They use the freemium model, and their free versions really are quite good by themselves.
 Their feature full versions intro at around $10/month.
 They also have business accounts where you can have multiple users, and they too are priced very similarly.
 No clear advantage holder in pricing.

 Again, both of these social media management solutions are excellent.
 For the business user, however, they do stack up a little differently.
-Here are the grades for the two:
+Here are the grades for Hootsuite vs. Buffer:

 I use both of these tools religiously.
 I have a paid Hootsuite account and a free Buffer account, and I use them interchangeably.
 I use Hootsuite more for reporting, content recommendations and scheduling posts.
 I use Buffer for everyday ad-hoc posts.
 As I see content I like, I can simply click the Buffer button in my Chrome browser window and easily share the content I was reading.